AaTekle/cpp-ml/parallel_kmeans/README.md

 No two threads write to the same label position.

-Therefore, the assignment step does not require a mutex.
+then, the assignment step does not require a mutex.

 All threads are joined before centroid recomputation begins: